Prenuptial Agreements Thoughtful Guidance. Trusted Representation.

 • Protecting your financial interests: you and your spouse may have different financial goals than one another, so outlining those goals preemptively may help you feel freed up to continue pursuing those interests.

 • Specifying how your property will be divided: when you get married, your property belongs to three separate categories: marital property, separate property, and commingled property.
-If there are any assets you would like to keep separate, a prenuptial can be a beneficial tool to keep them from becoming marital or commingled properties.
+If there are any assets you would like to keep separate, a prenuptial agreement can be a beneficial tool to keep them from becoming marital or commingled properties.

 • Outlining the terms of alimony: Alimony can be an emotional and tricky process to navigate, but having a plan in place prior to a potential divorce may ease some of the confusion.